jnduli/blog_jnduli.co.ke/content/jogging_time_tracking_in_google_sheets.rst

 ######################################
 Jogging Time Tracking In Google Sheets
 ######################################
-:date: 2018-03-27 19:00
+:date: 2018-03-31 19:00
 :tags: projects
 :category: Computer
 :slug: joggin-time-tracking=in-google-sheets
 :author: John Nduli
-:status: draft
+:status: published

-I go for jogging alot.
-However I needed a method of tracking the various times I make that would be convenient.
-I tried various android apps, but their biggest failing is that I had to carry a bulky phone with me when going for jogging, which is a huge NOO.
+I jog frequently.
+I needed to track the various times I spend jogging my various routes.
+There are pretty awesome android apps for this but carrying a phone with me while jogging did not work.

-So I decided to store my times using google sheets.
-A sample table would look like:
+I was ok with a wrist watch though.
+So I jog and afterwards store the time and route taken in google sheets.
+A sample table would look like this:

 +------------+---------+----------+
 | A          | B       | C        |